ualberta-rcg/public/scheduling/questions.md

        * *Hint:* `echo $SLURM_TASKS_PER_NODE`
      * How many cores per task are alloacted for this job
        * *Hint:* `$SLURM_CPUS_PER_TASK"`

-17. Jobs and memory
+22. GPUs
+   - (GPUs may not be availeble on training cluster, if so try to run these on actual CC clusters)
+   - Submit a job asking for:
+     * 1 gpu type v100l
+     * 1 cpu
+     * Has a maximum wall time of 10 minutes
+     * Sleeps 500 seconds
+   - Runs the command scontrol showjob

+23 Interactive GPUs
+   - (GPUs may not be availeble on training cluster, if so try to run these on actual CC clusters)
+   - Submit a interactive job asking for:
+     * 1 gpu type v100l
+     * 1 cpu
+     * Has a maximum wall time of 10 minutes
+   - run `nvidia-smi` to get information on the gpu that is allocated,
+     * what is running on the GPU
+     * how much memory does it have
+     * how much power is it using
+     * how hot is the GPU

+24. Memory and parallel jobs1
    - Take the start-mem.pbs  script and edit it so that is asks for: `--mem-per-cpu=1000`
    - Submit a job  from the script you edited .
 Look at the job with the following commands
      * `squeue –u $USER`
      * `scontrol show job -dd <jobid>`
    - How much memory does this job use.

-18. Jobs and memory
+25. Memory and parallel jobs2
    - Take the start-mem.pbs  script and edit it so that is asks for: `--mem=1000`
    - Submit a job  from the script you edited .
 Look at the job with the following commands
      * `squeue –u $USER`
      * `scontrol show job -dd <jobid>`
    - How much memory does this job use.

-19. Jobs and memory
+26. Memory and parallel jobs3
    - Take the start-mem.pbs  script and edit it so that is asks for: `--mem-per-cpu=250`
    - Submit a job  from the script you edited .
 Look at the job with the following commands
      * `squeue –u $USER`
      * `scontrol show job -dd <jobid>`
    - How much memory does this job use.

-20. Jobs and memory  (appropriate resources)
-   - Create a job run the “cryptic” program edit the start-mem2.sh
-   - Make sure your job emails you when is starts, ends and aborts
-   - Make a guess and for enough RAM to run the program
-   - Submit your edited Job script , look at your running Job with the following commands, look at the ,memory used by your job
-     * `squeue –u $USER`
-     * `scontrol show job -dd <jobid>`
-   - Did your job run successfully?
-Or fail because of a lack of memory?
-   - If your job failed due to a lack of memory, increase the maximum memory requested and resubmit your job
-   - Look at the email reporting on your job success, how much resources were reported used.
-Compare the memory used to the reported memory in point
-   - while the job is running attach to the job with the following command
-     * `srun --jobid <jobid> --pty  bash`
-     * then run top and see how much resources cryptic is using.
-     * exit with the exit command
-   - Once you know the apropreate memory needed edit job script and request an appropriate amount of memory to run the Job .
-   - Submit your new job
-   - Verify that the jobs runs successfully.

-21. GPUs
-   - Submit a job asking for:
-     * 1 gpu
-     * 1 cpu
-     * Has a maximum wall time of 10 minutes
-     * Sleeps 500 seconds
-   - Runs the command scontrol showjob

-22. Software licenses and generic resources
-   - Currently not implemented on cluster

-23. Submit a job asking for that asks for:
-   - 2 tasks
-   - 1 node
-   - Not to run on any nodes with other jobs (Useful if you are trying to debug your job)
-   - See if you can see which nodes your job is running on.
-     * `scontrol show job <jobid>`

-24. Job dependencies
-   - Submit a serial job named dep1, that has:
-     * Walltime of 2:00
-     * Sleeps 120 seconds
-     * Submit a serial job 22b waits until job dep2 is done
-     * Walltime of 2:00
-     * Sleeps 120 seconds
-   - Look at job dep2 with “scontrol show job <jobid>”
-   - Run the command
-     * `squeue -u $USER`
-   - Verify that Job dep1 complete before dep2 starts

-25. Job using temporary directory
-   - Submit a job that runs in the temporary directory used no more than 1GB of space.

-26. Job environment variables.
-   - Submit a serial job that prints the partition(s) that the job was ran in

-27. Multiple accounting groups
-   - Submit a Job:
-     * to a non default accounting group
-     * that asks for 1 proc
-   - Try to see which accounting group your job belongs to, use the scontrol command:
-     * `scontrol show job <jobid>`

-28. Basic Job info
-   - Use the following commands to find out how many of your jobs are running, queued, in hold state or complete.
-     * `squeue -u $USER`
-     * `scontrol show jobid -dd <jobid>`
-   - Use the follwing commands to find out how many jobs are running, queued, in hold state or complete on the cluster.
-     * `squeue`

-29. Examining a job
-   - Start a Job
-   - Examine its priority with ”sprio”
-   - run `scontrol show jobid -dd <jobid>` and determine how much RAM the Job asks for/used

-30. Job holds
-   - See if any of your jobs in the queue have any job holds, if so identify the hold and the reason why.

-31. How many idle nodes are on the cluster
-   - `sinfo  --states=idle1
-   - How many nodes are down and drained
-     * `sinfo –R`